 When children were diagnosed with chronic sinus infections, they were treated with longer and stronger antibiotics.
 A study in the September 1999 issue of the Mayo Clinic Proceedings turns this practice on its head.
-202 out of the 210 people with chronic sinus infections studied had fungus in the mucus.
-The seemingly interminable congestion was an immune response to the fungus!
+202 out of the 210 people with chronic sinus infection studied were found to have fungus in their mucus.
+The seemingly interminable congestion was actually an immune response to the fungus!

 And guess what?
 Antibiotics make fungal infections worse.